-Averil Hart, from Newton near Sudbury, rapidly lost weight in her first term at the University of East Anglia and died around 10 weeks later, aged 19, in December 2012.
+Averil Hart, from Newton near Sudbury, rapidly lost weight in her first term at the University of East Anglia (UEA) and died just 10 weeks later in December 2012.

 You may also want to watch: